Files

 2. Set the parameters for the PointCloudComponentAdders

 For each point cloud, we will set the blockID and, in some cases, blockData components.
 See the table below to know which of the blockID and blockData you need for each PointCloudComponentAdder.
-Keep in mind that these codes are for Minecraft version 1.7 because that is the version that the writer writes to.
+Keep in mind that these codes are for Minecraft version 1.7, since that is the version the writer writes for.

 3. Raise Grass Over Ground (Podzol)

-Add an Offsetter to the canvas and connect it to the grass PointCloudComponenentAdder.
-Set the Z Offset to 1 and leave the rest of the parameters as defaults.
+Add an Offsetter to the canvas and connect it to the grass PointCloudComponentAdder.
+Set the Z Offset to 1 and leave the other parameters at their defaults.

 Part 7: Output